 If we can inspire our students to learn, they will be natural life-long learners.
 If we can inspire our kids to dream big, they will accomplish great things.
 But, If we can inspire them to love one another, then they will change the world.
 Be a part of a team of like-minded teachers from all over the world who have come together to teach with a mission.
 A mission to transform lives every day.
 It will be an experience that will change your life forever.

 Every child is unique but they need you to help them see that they are.

 What you need to know:

 First, complete the online application, follow up with the reference forms.
 Honors Academy administration will perform a Skype or phone interview.
 The final decision is made by the founders of Honors Academy, John and Tarah Carrette.

 Honduras is a beautiful country that is covered in forests and mountains with a gorgeous coastline.
 It is a hot climate with average temperatures in the 70’s but often well into the 80’s.
 The rainy season is from May – November, and the hot season is from February – April.
 Although Honduras is notoriously known for being dangerous, following proper guidelines and rules, you will see that it is much safer than the media makes it seem

 Teachers live in a beautiful valley town surrounded by green mountains and lakes, called Valle de Angeles.
 Valle de Angeles is a very safe tourist town.
 Visited every day and quite busy on the weekends with tourists and families from all over the country.
 The Valle can get quite cool in the evenings and mornings – so plan appropriate clothing.

-4. What do teachers do after work/ weekends?
+4. What do teachers do after work/ on weekends?

-5. What are the responsabilities and expectations of teachers?
+5. What are the responsibilities and expectations of teachers?

-- Create lesson plans to be delivered whole group, small group, and/or individually (lesson plans are turned in weekly
+- Create lesson plans to be delivered whole group, small group, and/or individually (lesson plans are turned in the week.

-- Create classroom rules and reinforce in the classroom and on campus
+- Create classroom rules and reinforce them in the classroom and on campus.